-If you’re looking to get into computer repair or even PC building, getting a sturdy set of tools would be a great investment.
+If you’re looking to get into computer repair, pc hardware problem detection, or even PC building, getting a sturdy set of tools would be a great investment.
 Take a look at a few guides on sites like ifixit to learn more about tech repair while you’re at it.
-But if you’re not looking to continue fixing your computer by yourself, you probably don’t need to buy all the tools just for one repair project.
+But if you’re not looking to continue in computer hardware troubleshooting and repairing all by yourself, you probably don’t need to buy all the tools just for one repair project.
 It might not be worth it for a single repair project.

-For complicated repairs that call for specific tools, we recommend just bringing them to a professional.
+For complicated repairs that call for specific tools, we recommend just bringing them to a professional, especially if the situation involved computer hardware related issues and solutions.
 Let’s take a look and the kinds of computer hardware issues that you probably shouldn’t try to resolve by yourself.

-If you’ve ever wondered how professional computer repairers diagnose computers, you can see 7 best tools to test computers (The best one is FREE).
+If you’ve ever wondered how professional computer repairers diagnose computers, and execute a safe computer hardware troubleshooting ,you can see 7 best tools to test computers (The best one is FREE).
 It’ll amaze you.

 1. Faulty laptop battery replacement

 First off, laptop batteries are considered hazardous products and should only be handled by professionals.
 Faulty batteries can expand and leak poisonous liquid or gas.
 As experienced technicians, we’ve seen a fair share of batteries spontaneously getting very hot and catching on fire while replacing them.
 There’s also a chance that a faulty battery can fry the motherboard.